-Microsoft 365 plans include premium versions of these applications plus other services that are enabled over the Internet, including online storage with OneDrive and Skype minutes1 for home use.
-With Microsoft 365 you get the full, installed Office experience on PCs, Macs, tablets (including iPad® and Android™ tablet) and phones2.
-Microsoft 365 plans are available as a monthly or annual subscription.
-Learn more.
+Microsoft 365 plans include premium versions of these apps plus other services enabled over the internet, including 1 TB of cloud storage with OneDrive and Skype minutes for home use.2 With Microsoft 365 you get the full, installed Office experience on PCs, Macs, tablets (including iPad® and Android™ tablet) and phones.1 Microsoft 365 plans are available as a monthly or annual subscription.
+Learn More

-You don’t need to be connected to the Internet to use Office applications, such as Word, Excel, and PowerPoint, because the applications are fully installed on your computer.
+You don’t need to be connected to the internet to use Office apps, such as Word, Excel, and PowerPoint, because the apps are fully installed on your computer.

-However, Internet access is required to install and activate all the latest releases of Office suites and all Microsoft 365 subscription plans.
-For Microsoft 365 plans, Internet access is also needed to manage your subscription account, for example to install Office on other PCs or to change billing options.
-Internet access is also required to access documents stored on OneDrive, unless you install the OneDrive desktop app.
+However, internet access is required to install and activate all the latest releases of Office suites and all Microsoft 365 subscription plans.
+Microsoft 365 plans also require internet access to manage your subscription account (for example to install Office on other PCs or to change billing options) and to access documents stored on OneDrive, unless you install the OneDrive desktop app.

-You should also connect to the Internet regularly to keep your version of Office up to date and benefit from automatic upgrades.
-If you don’t connect to the Internet at least every 31 days, your applications will go into reduced functionality mode, which means that you can view or print your documents but cannot edit the documents or create new ones.
-To reactivate your Office applications, reconnect to the Internet.
+You should also connect to the internet regularly to keep your version of Office up to date and benefit from automatic upgrades.
+If you don’t connect to the internet at least every 31 days, your apps will go into reduced functionality mode, which means you can view or print documents but can’t edit them or create new ones.
+To reactivate your Office apps, reconnect to the internet.

 Yes.
-Documents that you have created belong fully to you.
-You can choose to store them online on OneDrive or locally on your PC or Mac.
+Documents you’ve created fully belong to you.
+You can store them online on OneDrive or locally on your PC or Mac.

 If you cancel your subscription or it expires, you can still access and download all your files by signing in to OneDrive directly using the Microsoft account you used to set up Microsoft 365.
 You do lose the additional storage that comes with your subscription, so you must save your files elsewhere or buy more OneDrive storage if your OneDrive account exceeds the free storage quota.

 To add someone to your subscription, visit the My Account page and follow the onscreen instructions to add a user.
 Each person you add will receive an email with the steps they need to follow.
-Once they have accepted and completed the steps, their information, including the installs they are using, will appear on your My Account page.
-You can stop sharing your subscription with someone or remove a device they are using on the My Account page.
+Once they have accepted and completed the steps, their information, including the installed apps they’re using, will appear on your My Account page.
+You can stop sharing your subscription with someone or remove a device they’re using on the My Account page.

 Microsoft Office resources